Measurement Component

 The Case for Using self.settings

-- When saving data as written above, the values are added to the resulting file, which is useful:
+- When saving data as described above, the values are added to the resulting file, which is useful for:

-- ScopeFoundry already generates widgets in the left tree that the user can use to set values.
+- ScopeFoundry automatically generates widgets in the left tree that users can use to set values.

 Adding a Graphical User Interface

 We use two Qt-based libraries to create the UI.
-Let’s import them at the top of the file:
+Import them at the top of the file:

 import pyqtgraph as pg